Post Office Fixed Deposit Rates & Post Office scheme

 Q. Can NRI benefits from POTDs?

-No, only Indian citizens are allowed to open post office time deposit account.
+No, only Indian citizens are allowed to open the post office time deposit account.

 NRIs are not eligible for post office term deposit.